Wednesday, October 24, 2007

 - 2 red die cut daisies (red patterned paper looks cool too)

-- a little scrap from the red paper that's a bigger than the daisy center
+- a little scrap from the red paper that's bigger than the daisy center

-Finally, add your bling and adhere flower to card.
+4. Add your bling to the center and adhere flower to card.
 Glue a couple paper leaves under the poinsettia.
-Here's my example:

 Paper Leaves: Prima